Digital-Anthropic/cloud-labs/terraform/theory/README.md

 terraform state push
 ```

-By utilizing these state management commands, you can inspect, modify, and sync the state file to manage your infrastructure effectively with Terraform.
+By utilizing these state management commands, you can inspect, modify, and sync the state file to manage your infrastructure.

 ### Locking